top of page

 Cuttings

 Softwood cuttings are (roughly!) the tips of the plants, grown quickly with controlled heat and humidity.
 They are not very robust and require a degree of care to prevent becoming limp and dying.
-But they do grow quickly in the correct conditions.
+But they do grow quickly in the correct conditions; free-draining, friable ('easily crumbled') compost.

 Semi-ripe cuttings are as the name suggests, part soft green growth, part tougher stem.
 They are tougher than the above, require less care and still grow fairly quickly.

-Seed and cuttings propagation thus need no extra nutrients, but they will need clean, weed-free compost to save competition.
+Seed and cuttings propagation will need clean, weed-free compost to save competition.
 The main requirement will be in the structure of the compost to ensure aeration to prevent water-logging and a friable material into which the roots can develop.
 This is why many growers mix a commercial (and therefore heat treated = free of weed seeds) compost with sand/ vermiculite etc. This reduces any nutrients in the mix, and changes the structure of the compost to allow free drainage.

 Good quality seed composts will thus be low in nutrients and have the required fine, free-draining characteristics.